LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_11_AJAX_learning.md

 Necessary components for AJAX request:
 url (type: String standing for the URL to which the request is sent
 settings are optional, which are a set of key/value pairs that configure the Ajax request.

+**Practices**:
+1.
+2. Loading Wikipedia Articles:
+   --1.Fire off JSON-P request to Wikipedia for articles about a city
+      --include dataType and success parameters --2.Iterate through response
+   --3.Present articles on the page inside <ul id="wikipedia-links"></ul>